Internal Medicine – Teaching

 Purple Team

-The purple inpatient team is a novel approach to assisting the senior resident develop skills to manage a team as well as learn/practice educational techniques.
-This year, this team is changing into an admission-only team to hone triage and admission skills and to improve workflow of the rounding housestaff teams.
+- The purple inpatient team is a novel approach to assisting the senior resident develop skills to manage a team as well as learn/practice educational techniques.
+On this service, a single learner at each level (medical student, R1, R2 and an Attending physician) hone triage skills and perform admissions, with a dedicated educational curriculum.

 ACLS